finos/common-domain-model/documentation/source/documentation.rst

 Listed Products as Underlyers of Derivative Products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Listed products have some (or all) of their economic terms abstracted through a **product identifier** and publicly disseminated by a central venue.
 As a result, fungibility applies as a function of this product identifier.

-As mentioned above, as part of the CDM V1.0 the modelling representation of listed products is limited to the underlyers for the in-scope OTC derivatives products, which in practice means options on bonds and convertible bonds.
+Hence, the approach of qualifying a product from its economic terms is not applicable to such listed products.

 The ``ListedProduct`` class provides a **choice between the respective listed product representations**.
-As part of the CDM V1.0 only two
+As part of the CDM V1.0 only two of such products have been specified: bonds and convertible bonds.

  .. code-block:: Java